zoylendt/zoylendt.github.io/content/Writing/numbers test.md

 # Locations

-- in the same folder: 1
+- 1: in the same folder
-- in a subfolder 'attachments': 2
+- 2: in a subfolder 'attachments'
-- in the root folder: 3
+- 3: in the root folder
-- in a subfolder 'attachments' of the root folder: 4
+- 4: in a subfolder 'attachments' of the root folder
-- in braindump: 5
+- 5: in braindump
-- in braindump/attachments: 6
+- 6: in braindump/attachments
-- in life: 7
+- 7: in life
-- in life/attachments: 8
+- 8: in life/attachments

 # Priority